Movie Review: Black Panther

 This movie is anything but the same as everything that came before it.
 It presents a character-driven story (and, yes, a social message– appropriate for both the history of this character and our current political state) and is more focused on character and world-building than its action sequences, which may leave some fans feeling a little bored in the first act.
 But just hang around for the last twenty minutes.

-Director Ryan Coogler’s visual style is given the budget and canvass it deserves, and he directs a cast of black luminaries in a way that is balanced and thoughtful in the way other Marvel franchise movies has managed to give each character their due.
+Director Ryan Coogler’s visual style is given the budget and canvass it deserves, and he directs a cast of black luminaries in a way that is balanced and thoughtful.
+He successfully channels — and possibly even outshines — Joss Whedon and the Russo Brothers in the way other Marvel franchise movies have managed to give each character their due.

 Chief among these is Chadwick Boseman, who as the title character T’Challa must take the throne of his country of Wakanda after the death of his father in Captain America: Civil War.
-This is ultimately a story of an internal conflict that he faces– whether to reveal Wakanda’s true capabilities to the world and help it, or to continue to be isolated.
+This is ultimately a story of his internal conflict — whether to reveal Wakanda’s true capabilities to the world and help it, or to continue to be isolated.

-His struggle is made real in the rise of Erik Killmonger (Michael B. Jordan), working with Ulysses Klaue (Andy Serkis), who you may remember from Age of Ultron was able to steal vibranium from Wakanda.
+His struggle is made real in the rise of Erik Killmonger (Michael B. Jordan), working with Ulysses Klaue (Andy Serkis).
+You may remember Klaue from Age of Ultron as the arms dealer who was able to steal vibranium from Wakanda.
 Killmonger, an American mercenary who seems to have a connection to Wakanda, certainly has a grudge.
 No spoilers, but the way his story intertwines with T’Challa’s is masterful in that it helps tie the concerns of the streets of America to the fate of Wakanda and their precious vibranium.

 Even better, Killmonger has a point, and is one of those great, classic villains who doesn’t believe he’s the bad guy.
 In many ways, he isn’t.
 He represents real outrage and militarism that is wholly justified.
 Just as T’Challa has to grapple with him, so too do we as an audience face a real challenge to heed and internalize his critique.
 But perhaps what is most amazing (and a credit to Coogler’s script and directing) is the commentary never feels heavy-handed, and Jordan delivers his commentary on the US military-industrial complex and systemic, cyclical, oppressive poverty, mass incarceration, drugs with the crispness, charisma, and intensity of an early 1990s Denzel Washington.